johnnyam8/areeba_customer_management/README.md

     - Clone areeba_phone_validation - https://github.com/johnnyam8/areeba_phone_validation.git and put it in the same folder.

     - Application Configuration:
-     - When running the application using docker, the communication between the two microservices and the database is done between the docker containers, as result the connection url and the Phone validation service url should be the changed.
+     - When running the application using docker, the communication between the microservices and the database is done between the docker containers, as result the connection url and the Phone validation service url should be the changed.

     - Modify the `application.properties` file located in the `src/main/resources` directory of your project to configure parameters.